-- Overview of the Local Educational Agency (LEA) Accountability Report Card
+- Overview of the Local Educational Agency Accountability Report Card

-Federal law requires annual districtwide report cards that summarize assessment results of LEAs statewide and disaggregated by student groups.
-This link provides information about the requirements and content of the LEA Accountability Report Card.
+Federal law requires annual districtwide report cards that summarize data of local educational agencies (LEAs) statewide and disaggregated by student groups.
+This link provides information about the requirements and content of the Local Educational Agency Accountability Report Card (LARC).

 - Accountability Report Card Listserv